-You have heard the first of ten chapters as readings this morning.
+You have heard the first of ten chapters and a few verses of chapter 2 as readings this morning.

 This is only the beginning of the story.
 And I will try to figure out the framework for you, in which Esther finally becomes a queen whereas Vashti is loosing all honours of being royal.

-A part of the Jewish people had been living in the empire of the Persian King Ahasverus.
+Part of the Jewish people had been living in the empire of the Persian King Ahasverus.
 Among them was Esther, a young woman and her relative Mordechai.
-When the Persian Queen Vashti was expelled by her husband because she had denied him total obedience, a search for a new queen began.
-Numerous beautiful young women from all over the kingdom were taken to the king's harem and costly prepared for a night with the king.
+When the Persian Queen Vashti was expelled by her husband because she had denied him total obedience, a new queen was looked for.

+Numberless beautiful young women from all over the kingdom were taken to the king's harem and costly prepared for a night with the king.